Infinite-dimensional stochastic differential equations for Coulomb random point fields: Weak solutions of ISDEs for the upper Dirichlet form: Proof of l:12

-Unlike in \sref{s:6}, the upper Dirichlet form $ (\Emum , \dOmum) $ is quasi-regular.
-Therefore, we construct the $ m $-labeled diffusion process $ \oLXm $ directly from the infinite volume upper Dirichlet form.
-This approach is markedly different from the finite volume approximation method used in \sref{s:6}.
+Unlike in \sref{s:6}, the upper Dirichlet form $ ( \Emum , \dOmum ) $ is quasi-regular.
+Therefore, we construct the $ m $-labeled diffusion $ \oLXm $ directly from the infinite-volume upper Dirichlet form.
+This approach differs markedly from the finite-volume approximation used in \sref{s:6}.